PrimaryKids/theme-scripts/README.md

 # PrimaryKids
-We forked this so we could easily edit theme-cart.
-Creating a release will publish an new package.
+We forked this so we could easily edit theme-cart. ~~Creating a release will publish an new package.~~ broken atm due to rollup not being present.
+Trying to fix. you can `npm publish` locally.
 Only theme-cart is functional.
 See the github workflow for more information.
 # Theme Scripts

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE.md)